rust-lang/rfcs/text/0000-braceless-else-on-braced-expressions.md

 // is valid
 ```

-Currently the only expression that satisfies this rule are the `if` and `if let` expressions.
+Currently the only expressions that satisfies this rule are the `if` and `if let` expressions.

 # Drawbacks
 [drawbacks]: #drawbacks